cube-js/cube/docs/content/Examples-Tutorials-Recipes/Joining-multiple-data-sources.md

 ## Use case

-Let's imagine we store information about products and their suppliers in a separate databases.
-We want to combine a data from multiple data sources and using pre-aggreagations for this query.
-In the recipe below we'll learn how to create the
+Let's imagine we store information about products and their suppliers in separate databases.
+We want to aggregate data from multiple data sources and get data at lightning speed.
+In the recipe below, we'll learn how to create the
 [rollup join](https://cube.dev/docs/schema/reference/pre-aggregations#parameters-type-rollupjoin)
-between two databases.
+between two databases to achieve our goal.

 ## Configuration